notpluto/Blog/content/blog/simple-pleasures/index.md

 1. A good night's sleep
 2. Completing a run
-3. Reaching the summit
+3. Peeing after holding for a long time
-4. Peeing after holding for long
+4. Reaching the summit
 5. Watching the snow fall
 6. Hugs, when initiated by others
 7. Pancakes for breakfast at 15k feets